jeantessier/advent-of-code-2024/day21/README.md

 ## Puzzle 2

 Instead of 2 `DirectionalKeypad`, there are now 25.
-My keypad instances are stateless, so I can reuse the same one.

-I suspect that caching partial results will be helpful here too.
+I refactored `Keypad` so I can chain them instead, à la Decorator design pattern.
+I also added a cache in each one to memoize repeated calculations.

+It works just file for Puzzle 1, with one `NumericalKeypad` and two `DirectionalKeypad`, but it seems to get stuck in a loop the moment I add a third `DirectionalKeypad`.

 ## Tests